flokk.

 Our Saviour's Church (Vor Frelsers Kirke)

 If energy allows in the late afternoon, climb the external helical spire of this baroque church for dramatic views across the city and harbour.
-Note that the outer staircase is exposed and narrow so i
+Note that the outer staircase is exposed and narrow so it suits confident older kids rather than very young children.

 experiences